What is a DVL and how does it work?

 When a starting point, a compass heading and the velocity is known, it is also possible to estimate the position of the vehicle with the use of an “state observer”.
 This process is also known as “Dead reckoning”.

 DVLs are used in many different applications.
 Military divers use swim boards to accurately navigate underwater.
 These boards typically feature a compass and a depth sensor, to guide the diver underway.
 With a DVL mounted on a swim board, the diver can track how far she has swum, where she is, and how she can find her way back to her starting point.
 The DVL can also track where she has been diving and mark points of interest (POI).

 Autonomous underwater vehicles (AUVs) run autonomously and are thus unmanned.
 On these vehicles, a DVL is a critical component for navigation, especially when global position data (a GPS or an acoustic positioning system) is not available.
-The DVL is typically used in combination with a global positioning system and an IMU (Internal Measurement Unit) to obtain the best possible estimate of its velocity and position.
+The DVL is typically used in combination with a global positioning system and an IMU (Inertial Measurement Unit) to obtain the best possible estimate of its velocity and position.